billyeskel/gcd-project/README.md

 * Section 5: Apply the variable labels to the raw data
  * Again, these are for 86 pretty obtuse types of movement measurements
  * The code will try to make less obtuse through more descritive names later on
-* Section 6: Apply the row labels
+* Section 6: Apply the row labels to the raw data
  * After this we we know for each row of raw data the participant ID and the activity type for the activity ocassion of that row
 * Section 7: Combine test and train data
  * Now that the test and train data frames have row and variable labels, combine test and train